Ledella rhomboidea

-Ledella rhomboidea is an extinct species of sea snail, a marine bivalve mollusk in the family Nuculanidae.
+Ledella rhomboidea is an extinct species of marine bivalve mollusk in the family Nuculanidae.

 Description

 The length of the shell attains 2 mm, its diameter 1.3 mm.

 (Original description) The shell is minute, smooth, white and shining.
 It is rhomboidal, rounded in front, narrowly produced behind into a short beak.
 The hinge line is arcuate, bearing arrow-shaped teeth, strong on the anterior slope, but less so posteriorly.

 Distribution

 This extinct marine species is endemic to Tasmania and were found in Tertiary strata.